mitre/rhapsode/README.md

 be useful for a patent examiner to find the existing patents most relevant to the one under consideration, s/he really does need to go through all existing patents that contain related and relevant terms/concepts.
-Legal analysts, journalists, linguists, literature scholars and many other analytical fields often require tools for this type of search, and I list several good ones below.
+Legal analysts, journalists, linguists, literary scholars and many other analytical fields often require tools for this type of search, and I list several good ones below.

 Another key differentiator between traditional search and exploratory search